pgadmin-org/pgadmin4/docs/en_US/backup_server_dialog.rst

      partition itself. **Note:** This option is visible only for database server greater than or equal to 11.

-   * Move the switch next to *With OIDs* towards right position to include object identifiers as part of the table data for each table.

 Click the *Options* tab to continue.
 Use the fields in the *Options* tab to provide other backup options.